DeViL303/MultiServer3-NautilusFork/README.md

    - Enter a timestamp here.
 The default is FFFFFFFF.
 If less than 8 bytes are entered, they will be padded to 8 bytes with a prefix of 0.
    - If a timestamp.txt file is present in your input folder, this GUI field will normally be disregarded.

-##### SDAT Version:
-   - This only applies to SDAT and SDAT (SHARC).
-   - Will change to 2.4.0.W automatically when you choose SDAT
-   - Will change to 4.0.0.W automatically when you choose SDAT (SHARC)
-   - You can override the version if you want after choosing archive type but its recommended to leave it on default.

 ##### Types of Archives: